nahidulhasan/solid-principles/README.md

 >A Client should not be forced to implement an interface that it doesn't use.

-This rule means that when one class depends upon another, the number of members in the interface that is visible to the dependent class should be minimized.
+This rule means that  we should break our interfaces in many smaller ones, so they better satisfy the exact needs of our clients.

+Similar to the Single Responsibility Principle, the goal of the Interface Segregation Principle is to reduce the side effects and frequency of required changes by splitting the software into multiple, independent parts.

+Let’s see an example :

 ```php
 interface workerInterface